Home Inspection

 roof inspection 2 lg

-Common roof problems found in home inspections include a failing structure (sagging), poor installation or workmanship, leaks, missing/damaged shingles, improperly installed flashings, and clogged gutters and downspouts.
+Home inspection roof issues include a failing structure (sagging), poor installation or workmanship, leaks, missing/damaged shingles, improperly installed flashings, and clogged gutters and downspouts.

-According to HomeAdvisor.com, the average roof repair cost is between $353 and $1,439 with an average cost of $890, but this varies considerably depending on the severity of the issue.
-A full roof replacement can cost anywhere from $5,351 – $10,819 or more.
-That $500 investment for a home inspector doesn’t look too bad all of sudden, does it?
+According to HomeAdvisor.com, the average roof repair cost is between $353 and $1,439, with an average price of $890, but this varies considerably depending on the severity of the issue.
+A complete roof replacement can cost anywhere from $5,351 – $10,819.
+That $500 investment for a home inspector doesn’t look too bad suddenly.

 Want to read more about red flags in home inspections?
-We have a list of red flags during a home inspection that can help you select a new home with confidence.
+We have a list of red flags during a home inspection that can help you confidently select a new home.

 The Roof Structure